mshuqair/Multi-shared-task-Self-supervised-CNN-LSTM/README.md

 ![](figures/task_baseline_dual_cnn_lstm_correlation.png)	![](figures/task_downstream_dual_cnn_lstm_correlation.png)
 **Figure 2.** The correlation of the Supervised (left) and the proposed M-SSL (right) Multichannel CNN-LSTM.

+- This code is to estimate UPDRS-III scores of PD patients.
 - The MDPI Bioengineering journal has recently published the research associated with this code.
 - Multi-Shared-Task Self-Supervised CNN-LSTM for Monitoring Free-Body Movement UPDRS-III Using Wearable Sensors: https://doi.org/10.3390/bioengineering11070689